MajicDesigns/OTTServoTester/README.md

 Arduino sketch to test and calibrate micro (RC) servos.

-The application can work in Manual, Sweep or Receiver Check modes.
+The application can work in Manual, Sweep, Receiver Check and ESC setup modes.

 ## Hardware Requirements